ONSdigital/dp-net/awsauth/README.md

 The file location and profile need to be set as the first two variables in method signature respectively; in the above example these are the default values expected across the industry.

+:warning: setting `TlsInsecureSkipVerify` to `true` should only be used for developer testing.
+If used in an application use a new environment variable to control whether this is on/off, e.g. `awsauth.Options{TlsInsecureSkipVerify: cfg.TlsInsecureSkipVerify}` :warning:

 ## Signer